Panquesito7/lava_ore_gen/README.md

 # Lava Ore Generation

+> **Note**
+> This mod was originally owned by Coder12 which is no longer available on GitHub.\
+> The mod might be outdated and not work in the latest MT versions.
+I'll be updating the mod soon.

 This mod makes the lava turn stone into ore over time.
 When lava comes in contact with stone it turns red hot.
 After a specific time it turns into ore.